lukasturcani/stk/docs/source/basic_examples.rst

     )

 Here, ``bb2`` will also have two :class:`.CarboxylicAcid` functional groups.
-In each, the deleter atom will be the hydrogeon of the ``OH`` group and the bonder atom will be the oxygen atom of the ``OH`` group.
+In each, the deleter atom will be the hydrogen of the ``OH`` group and the bonder atom will be the oxygen atom of the ``OH`` group.